-It follows from the above that the prohibition of the marketing of imported dairy products processed from unpasteurised milk cannot be based on Article 10.8 (a) of Regulation (EC) No 853/2004 and is not compatible with the provisions of Directive 89/662/EEC and in particular Article 5 thereof.
+It follows from the above that the additional requirements for certain imported cheeses do not find a legal basis in Article 10.8, paragraphs (a) or (b) of Regulation (EC) No 853/2004 and are not compatible with the provisions of Directive 89/662/EEC and in particular Article 5 thereof.

-4.4 The Icelandic legal framework regarding imports of treated egg and dairy products is in breach of Directive 89/662/EEC
+5.4 The Icelandic legal framework regarding imports of treated egg and dairy products is in breach of Directive 89/662/EEC

-The Authority understands that importers of treated egg and dairy products (i.e. complying with the heat treatments mentioned in Article 3, paragraphs (e) and (f) respectively of Regulation (IS) No 448/2012) are not subject to the authorisation procedure of Article 4 of Regulation (IS) No 448/2012, but still have to make a declaration and obtain the approval of MAST in order to get customs clearance.
+The Authority understands that importers of treated egg and dairy products (i.e. complying with the heat treatments mentioned in Article 3, paragraphs (e) and (f) respectively of Regulation (IS) No 448/2012) are not subject to the authorisation procedure of Article 4 of Regulation (IS) No 448/2012, but still have to obtain the approval of MAST in order to get customs clearance.